MegAmi24/Pong-GameAPI/README.md

 A: Submit an issue in the issues tab and I might take a look into it.

 ### Q: I have a suggestion/feature request!
 A: Unfortunately, I will most likely not implement it.
-This project isn't about creating the best version of Pong moreso than it is a demonstration of GameAPI as described at the beginning of this file.
+Although I do want to add a few things to this game, I still want it to be basic overall.
+The main focus of this project is demonstrating GameAPI as described above.

 ### Q: Can I use this as a template for my own GameAPI project?
 A: Of course!
 The reason I made this is because I've seen several people ask how to set up a standalone RSDK game, so hopefully this should help with just that.
 Just don't go doing anything illegal!